Skip to main content

 ILLUMINATING OUR PAST, ENLIGHTENING OUR FUTURE

-The Historic Stonington Welcome Center & Lighthouse Museum Project
+The Historic Stonington Lighthouse Museum Project

-More than 90 years ago, Historic Stonington (formerly the Stonington Historical Society) stepped forward to preserve the 1840 Stonington Harbor Light and create a museum dedicated to Stonington’s history.
+More than 100 years ago, Historic Stonington (formerly the Stonington Historical Society) stepped forward to preserve the 1840 Stonington Harbor Light and create a museum dedicated to Stonington’s history.
 Since then, the Lighthouse Museum has stood as a beacon, inspiring generations of students, visitors, and residents of Southeastern Connecticut and beyond.

 In 2022, with generous support from donors and our community, Historic Stonington completed extensive renovations to the Lighthouse Museum.
 Significant improvements were made to the building’s structural integrity and environmental footprint including new climate controls, electrical systems, wiring, and barriers against moisture and insects.